-Kristina Stanley was the director of security at an isolated resort in the debts of the Purcell Mountains, British Columbia.
+Kristina Stanley was head of security at an isolated resort in the debts of the Purcell Mountains, British Columbia.
 Her time in that job and her love of skiing led her to write the Stone Mountain series.

 Her books have garnered the attention of prestigious crime writing organizations in Canada and England.
 Crime Writers of Canada nominated DESCENT (July 2015, Imajin Books) for the Unhanged Arthur award for the best unpublished crime novel.
 The Crime Writers’ Association nominated BLAZE for the Debut Dagger (to be published fall 2015, Imajin Books).